-1. The College will select members of the Sexual Misconduct Appeal Board using the same criteria it uses to select the members of the Council on Sexual Misconduct.
+- 1. Either the complainant or the respondent may appeal the decision of the Council on Sexual Misconduct to the Chair of the Faculty.
+All appeals must be made in writing within three weekdays after being informed of the outcome. - 2.
+In the event that an accused individual accepts the findings of the investigation, those finding cannot be appealed. - 3.
+The grounds for appeal may only be: - New evidence not available at the time of the investigation that may substantially alter the outcome, or; - Substantial procedural error(s) that may alter the outcome. - 4.
+All sanctions imposed will be in effect during the appeal process. - 5.
+The Chair of the Faculty, to whom the appeal is made, will act on the petition in one of three ways: he/she may decide to hear the appeal and then rule; may form a panel to hear the appeal; may reject the appeal. - 6.
+The Chair of the Faculty can remand the appeal petition to the original Council on Sexual Misconduct for supplementation of the record or clarification of their decision. - 7.
+If the Chair of the Faculty decides to select a new Council on Sexual Misconduct, the College will select members of the Sexual Misconduct Appeal Board using the same criteria it uses to select the members of the Council on Sexual Misconduct.
 No one who served on the Council may sit on the Sexual Misconduct Appeal Board.
 The Chair of the Faculty will chair the Sexual Misconduct Appeal Board.
-He or she does not have a vote on the Board.

-2. The Chair of the Faculty will notify the parties and witnesses of the date, time and location of the Appeal Hearing and the names of the members of the Sexual Misconduct Appeal Board.
-The complainant or respondent must make challenges to its members no later than forty-eight hours after receiving notification.
-The College will hold the appeal hearing as quickly as possible, but no earlier than seventy-two hours after the parties receive notification.
-The Chair of the Faculty will decide what evidence and/or witnesses are relevant to the Appeal.
-If the Chair of the Faculty deems new evidence or previously excluded evidence admissible, each party will have the opportunity to respond in person or in writing to that evidence.
+He or she does not have a vote on the Board. - 8.
+The Chair of the Faculty will notify the parties and witnesses of the date, time and location of the Appeal Hearing and the names of the members of the Sexual Misconduct Appeal Board.
+The complainant or respondent must make challenges to its members no later than twenty four hours after receiving notification. - 9.
+The College will hold the appeal hearing as quickly as possible. - 10.
+The Chair of the Faculty will decide what evidence and/or witnesses are relevant to the appeal.
+If the Chair of the Faculty deems new evidence or previously excluded evidence admissible, each party and the Title IX Administrator will have the opportunity to respond in person or in writing to that evidence. - 11.
 The Sexual Misconduct Appeal Board will use the standard of evidence of "preponderance of evidence."
-Four affirmative votes are necessary to overturn the original decision and/or sanctions and render a new decision and/or sanctions, if applicable.
-Within four days of the decision, and after consulting with appropriate College officials, the Chair of the Faculty will notify the respondent and the complainant in writing of the decision.
+Four affirmative votes are necessary to overturn the original decision and/or sanctions and render a new decision and/or sanctions, if applicable. - 12.
+As soon as possible, and after consulting with appropriate College officials, the Chair of the Faculty will notify the respondent and the complainant in writing of the decision.